software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > Make sure that all task related issues that have been completed during the Sprint 2 are _closed_ and their _status is "Done"_ in the Backlog project.
 Do the same with the user story related issues _accepted by the Product Owner_ during the Sprint Review event.
 >
 > If you didn't manage to implement all user stories during the previous Sprint, set the milestone of the unfinished user story and task issues as "Sprint 3".
+If the Sprint Review brought up implementation improvements or flaws (e.g. bugs), create appropriate issues for the tasks.

 {: .important-title }